 The fact is very well appreciated and even Ayurveda describes the role of external agents as disease causing entity termed as Hetu.
 But, apart from using drugs which are merely designed to kill a particular strain or a group of micro organisms whether we can understand the predisposing factors for any disease condition to develop and whether it can be treated from the very root.
 Efforts for killing a germ as we all know make them smarter and we have to alter the harmony, and with no new antibiotics coming in and with so many viruses to blame, I don't think we are on a winning path.

 A Human Body is a complex functioning unit.
 With the advent of modern diagnostic techniques, we have increased a span of our knowledge but we are going wrong somewhere in application.
 Even in the management of non infective conditions like Atherosclerosis, Diabetes Mellitus, Hypertension there has been a remarkable development but how can we explain the onset of these conditions in young patients, how do we convince that medications are to be taken life long?
 How can we be sure that there are no side effects of drugs which are taken on a perpetual basis?
 These questions often puzzle many of us as doctors, patients and intellectuals.

 A solution for that lies in Ayurveda.
 Ayurveda was no different from how classically medicine was practiced in the western world.
-It was based on observations derived over a period of ages by our fore fathers document in texts and prior to documentation transmitted thru Guru Shishya Paramparaa.
+It was based on observations derived over a period of ages by our forefathers documented in texts and prior to documentation transmitted thru Guru Shishya Parampara.
 This science is fairly simple to understand like all basic sciences, what is needed is an open perspective and observation.